exbotanical/vivisector/documentation/usage-observable-array.md

 users.pop();
 // "Removed Charlie at index 2."
 ```
-What about the listeners on "usersTwo"?
+What about the listeners on `usersTwo`?
 ```
 usersTwo.push(6)
 // "Two: Added 6 at index 2."